-Government contractors who fail to protect the confidentiality, integrity, and availability of this information according to NIST 800-171 compliance standards, risk loss of existing contracts or the ability to remain competitive on future contract bids.
+Government contractors who fail to protect the confidentiality, integrity, and availability of CUI according to NIST 800-171 standards will fail their CMMC assessment and risk the loss of existing contracts or the ability to remain competitive on future contract bids.

-These families contain over 100 individual requirement statements (controls), which translate into over 300 required actions on the part of a DoD contractor.
-If your organization currently executes a DoD contract, or plans on proposing to DoD contracts in the future, you need to start now to align the technical, managerial, and operational facets of your information system to the NIST 800-171 requirements.
-The NIST 800-171 Compliance Checklist of 14 required families is only the beginning of your NIST 800-171 implementation journey, our NIST 800-171 compliance software simplifies this daunting task.
+If your organization currently executes a DoD contract, plans on proposing to DoD contracts in the future, or is part of a DoD subcontract/vendor team, you need to start now to align the technical, managerial, and operational facets of your information system to the NIST 800-171 standard.

-Our virtual DFARS classes are led by Totem’s team of seasoned cybersecurity experts, who themselves work for a small business prime DoD contractor.
-Presentation topics are outlined in the schedule section below and are intended to set the attendee off on the right foot to develop an Information Technology System Security Plan (SSP) commensurate with current DFARS 7012 requirements (NIST 800-171 controls) and future CMMC practice requirements.
-Attendees will also learn how to comply with the incident response and reporting requirements for DoD contractors.
-Workshop cohort size will be limited to no more than 10 companies to maximize individual Q&A time with our expert instructors.
+Our virtual classes are led by Totem’s team of seasoned cybersecurity experts, who themselves work for a small business prime DoD contractor.
+These classes set the participant off on the right foot to develop an Information Technology System Security Plan (SSP) commensurate with current DFARS 252.204-7012 requirements (that require implementing the NIST 800-171 controls) and future CMMC assessment processes.
+Participants will also learn how to comply with the incident response and reporting requirements for DoD contractors.

-Totem’s provides Security Assessments “gap analysis” on contractors IT system and their organization as a whole.
-We will measure the assessment against the NIST 800-171/CMMC requirements and help develop custom policies that fit the business needs and meet the requirement.
-We will provide a compliant System Security Plan and a road map (Plan of Action and Milestones – POA&M) for the technical implementations that need to be completed.
+The Totem team conducts Security Gap Assessments on small business DoD contractors’ organizations.
+We measure these assessment results against the NIST 800-171 and CMMC requirements and help develop custom policies that fit your organization’s needs.
+We’ll also provide a compliant System Security Plan and a road map (Plan of Action and Milestones – POA&M) for the technical implementations that need to be completed.